Frequently Asked Questions (click the question to see the answer):

 Where do you get your information?
 My record was wrong.

-RankWrestlers uses the data delivered by coaches to TrackWrestling's public results.
+RankWrestlers uses the data delivered by coaches to TrackWrestling's season results.
 The system is not fool-proof; if you see a mistake, please work through your coach to correct the information on TrackWrestling.
 We do not make manual adjustments on our system, as we feel that it is important to have the correct information in the TrackWrestling database.

 Why doesn't Rankwrestlers currently rank every state and why are some wrestlers missing?